 Clean code is code that is easy to understand and easy to change.

 The most popular definition of clean code is code that is easy to understand and easy to change.
-On the face of it this may get heads nodding and chins stroked, but ultimately it’s one of those defintions that states something without really stating anything at all.
+On the face of it this may get heads nodding and chins stroked, but ultimately it’s one of those definitions that states something without really stating anything at all.

 Following that defintion, absolutely any code, can be classed as clean code.
 Even the following can be considered clean code.
 It’s easy to understand and we can certainly change it easily.